aw32/iaddrtrace/README.md

 `-p`
 Address space layout randomization (ASLR) is used as security feature to randomize the position of loaded segments.
-Turn it off for more deterministic segment positions.
+Deactivating ASLR leads to more deterministic segment positions.
+Use this option to keep it turned on.

 ## Examples